 Throughout the planning process for this project, public input has been solicited utilizing a variety of avenues including local newspaper articles, public information mailings, and coordination with special-interest groups, public workshops and formal public hearings.
-The fesibility planning process began with meetings on March 31, 2001 to identify and review the primary issue areas involved in the Paseo de las Iglesias study area.
+The feasibility planning process began with meetings on March 31, 2001 to identify and review the primary issue areas involved in the Paseo de las Iglesias study area.
 Over 100 people attended one or more of the sessions.
-Concerns expressed included how the restoration planning process would proceed, a desire for more natural riverbanks, habitat restoration would fit with other municipal development projects.
+Concerns expressed included how the restoration planning process would proceed, a desire for more natural riverbanks, habitat restoration, the potential sources and effects of reintroduced river flow, and how restoration would fit with other municipal development projects.
 Written comments were submitted by seventy-six attendees.
 Many goals were expressed by the attendees and considered in development of the study objectives.
 Public recommendations included:

-- Restoring water, vegetation, diverse structure of native vegetation (grasses, shrubs, trees). - Evaluating water sources such as storm water harvesting, treated effluent and the Central Arizona Project (CAP). - Evaluating restoration of the West Branch of the river near Mission Gardens and convents. - Ensuring habitat is sustainable with available water. - Giving consideration to plans that complement and are consistent with the County's Sonoran Desert Conservation Plan - Re-evaluating the use of soil cement in currently unprotected reaches.
+- Restoring water, vegetation, diverse structure of native vegetation (grasses, shrubs, trees). - Evaluating water sources such as storm water harvesting, treated effluent and the Central Arizona Project (CAP). - Evaluating restoration of the West Branch of the river near Mission Gardens and convents. - Ensuring habitat is sustainable with available water. - Giving consideration to plans that complement and are consistent with the County's Sonoran Desert Conservation Plan. - Re-evaluating the use of soil cement in currently unprotected reaches.
 Using permeable bank protection would aid restoration efforts. - Looking for opportunities to remove the cement soil banks and return the Santa Cruz to a meandering river. - Preserving the less developed west side in its historical context. - Setting aside land to create a wider floodplain. - Promoting groundwater recharge.